Who Has the Most Damning Appearance on Who Is America?

 1. Larry Pratt

 You’d think Van Cleave, who participates in a promo to sell guns to babies, would walk away looking the worst.
-But that honor goes to Larry Pratt, gun lobbyist and former director of Gun Owners for America, who cheerfully signs onto the Kinderguardians program, and then rounds out his stance that preschoolers should have guns with a hearty chortle at the idea that there’s no such thing as rape inside of a marriage.
+But that honor goes to Larry Pratt, gun lobbyist and former director of Gun Owners for America, who cheerfully signs onto the Kinder-Guardians program, and then rounds out his stance that preschoolers should have guns with a hearty chortle at the idea that there’s no such thing as rape inside of a marriage.
 If “guns for children” plus “married women can’t be raped by their husbands” isn’t enough, he also adds a nice dash of homophobia (“Toddlers are pure, uncorrupted by fake news or homosexuality”), racism, and religious bigotry to the mix.
 “If [toddlers] hear someone shouting ‘Allahu akbar,’ they’re likely to instinctively go for that gun,” he explains to Morad.
 Congratulations, Larry Pratt!
 Your endorsements of guns for children, hatred of women, and the belief that Muslims should be shot is more than enough to make you the absolute worst of Who Is America’s worst.